+The United Kingdom has fully complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 The United Kingdom has adapted its regulatory framework to platform work through allowing low-paid workers to work multiple jobs.
-It has adapted its regulatory framework through updating its guide for flexible working in schools.
+It has adapted its regulatory framework to remote work through updating its guide for flexible working in schools.
 In addition, the United Kingdom has taken steps to address intergenerational inequalities through the Leveling Up White Paper.